 Chickens are social and affectionate creatures who form close bonds with one another and mourn the loss of friends.
 Unfortunately, they are among the most abused farmed animals.
-Whether bred for eggs or meat, chickens suffer intensive confinement and painful mutilation beginning on they day they hatch.
+Whether bred for eggs or meat, chickens suffer intensive confinement and painful mutilation beginning on the day they hatch.

 Over 95% of the eggs produced in the United States come from hens confined to battery cages where they spend the entirety of their lives unable to move around or spread their wings.
-Broiler chickens suffer similarly deplorable conditions, crammed into filthy warehouses with thousands of other birds.
+Broiler chickens who are raised for meat suffer similarly deplorable conditions, crammed into filthy warehouses with thousands of other birds.
 Overcrowded and deprived of everything that is natural to them, pecking becomes a common method of coping with the unbearable stress.
 As a result, the painful procedure of debeaking—slicing off half of their sensitive, nerve-filled beaks— is standard practice on most farms.

 Meat and egg products with labels such as “free range” and “cage-free” are very deceiving.
 The standards for these labels are loosely defined and poorly enforced.
 Chickens on free-range farms commonly suffer the same mutilation and similar atrocious living conditions.
-Additionally, on both free-range and standard farms, hens are considered ‘spent’ when their egg production declines after only two years, at which point they callously disposed of and sent to slaughter.
+Additionally, on both free-range and standard farms, hens are considered "spent" when their egg production declines after only two years, at which point they callously disposed of and sent to slaughter.
 Broiler chickens live even shorter lives, being slaughtered at a mere 45 days old.

 All birds are excluded from the Humane Methods of SlaughterAct, and are subjected to an extremely terrifying death.
 Former Tyson slaughterhouse employee, Virgil Butler, provides a first-hand account: